AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/README.md

 # Dissolved Gas

 ## Our Goal
 We aim to design a system that removes excess dissolved gas from influent water prior to entry into an AguaClara water treatment plant.
+Learn more about the subteam's work on our Wiki page, or through our Presentations and Reports linked below.

 ## Current Members
 Thomas Bradford | tsb49@cornell.edu